Nicaragua Food Guide

 Region: National

-Different from Mexican enchiladas - Nicaraguan version features meat topped with pickled vegetables and served with tortilla.
-Vinegar-based preparation creates tangy flavor.
+Not what you'd expect from the Mexican name.
+The Nicaraguan version is meat topped with pickled vegetables and served with a tortilla, and the vinegar in the preparation gives it a sharp, tangy edge.

 Chancho con Yuca